Jiaqi Zheng

 Biography

-I am a doctoral candidate at the University of Jyväskylä with a background in industrial design.
-My work lies at the intersection of human–computer interaction and cognitive neuroscience, with a focus on how people perceive and interpret visual symbols in digital interfaces.
-Through behavioural research and magnetoencephalography (MEG), I study how semantic properties and aesthetic appeal influence the processing and interpretation of interface icons.
+I am a doctoral candidate in the Cognitive Science research group.
+My research sits at the intersection of human–computer interaction and cognitive neuroscience, investigating how people perceive and process visual symbols in digital interfaces and the neural mechanisms that underlie this process.
+Through a combination of behavioural experiments and magnetoencephalography (MEG), I examine how the semantic and aesthetic properties of interface icons shape their cognitive and neural representation in the human brain.

 Research interests